Getting the Access Control Solution Right – Introduction

 • No barriers.
 Of course no barriers is a perfectly feasible option.
 You may decide that you want the personal touch and don’t want your leisure facility to feel like Colditz.
 This will usually only work for smaller premium facilities where customer service is top of the list and the footfall is relatively low.

 • Tri-arm steel rotational.
-These are the cheapest option and the goto option for leisure facilities.
+These are the cheapest access control solution and the goto option for leisure facilities.
 They are budget-priced, practical and reasonably child friendly.
 Throughput is not the best however and they are not DDA compliant so a separate DDA gate is required which can be an issue if space is limited.

 • Pods.
 Pods are a hefty upfront cost but are an excellent solution if you have an unmanned reception area which you want to secure.
 There are a number of ways of implementing them depending on the type of facility.